Skip to main content

 Please see the PDF for detailed guidance on photos, eligibility and emergency criteria.

 A written application and supporting materials must be submitted before OPRD can provide written emergency approval.
-Emergency approval is for a temporary alteration and does not guarantee issuance of a permit for a permanent structure.
+Emergency approval is for a temporary alteration and does not guarantee issuance of a permit for a long-term structure.

 Please see the PDF for instructions on what is needed as part of the application, including: